bowman2001/perplexdoc/content/doc/extended/definition-list/index.md

 ## Layout

 The layout has to consider the length and number of all the components.
-The standard version is working with every combination of terms and descriptions, the additional options are not.
+The _standard_ version is working with every combination of terms and descriptions the additional options are not.
+The _tight_ style suits single terms with details, which do usually not exceed one line on larger screens.
+The _loose_ style is intended for single terms with long details.

 ### Standard